309thEDDGE/opal-release-downloader/README.md

 ## OPAL Deployment

-**After installing RHEL and copying artifacts onto RHEL file system, all remaining sections describe commands or actions to be executed within RHEL.**

 ### Install Red Hat Linux

 * Copy all artifacts from the `opal_artifacts` directory (previous section) to the destination network